Maremmano-Abruzzese Sheepdog: Recent history

 The first registration of the Maremmano in the Libro delle Origini Italiano of the Kennel Club Italiano, as it was then called, was of four dogs in 1898.
 There were no further registrations for many years.
 In 1940 there were 17 dogs registered.
 The first standard for the breed was drawn up in 1924 by Luigi Groppi and Giuseppe Solaro.

 Until 1958 the Pastore Maremmano, or shepherd dog of the Maremma, and the Pastore Abruzzese, or shepherd dog of the Abruzzi, were regarded as separate breeds.
 A breeder's society for the Pastore Abruzzese was formed in 1950, and one for the Maremmano in 1953.
 On 1 January 1958 the breeds were unified by the ENCI, the Ente Nazionale della Cinofilia Italiano, the national dog association of Italy.
 The explanation given is that a "natural fusion" of the two types had occurred as a result of movement of the dogs due to transhumance of sheep flocks from one region to another, particularly after the unification of Italy.
 Until 1860, the mountains of the Abruzzo and the plains of the Maremma lay in different countries.
 While some older publications refer to the Maremmano and Abruzzese as independent breeds combined to create the Maremmano-Abruzzese, it has been noted that the shorter-haired Maremmano was only ever observed during the winter months, when flocks were grazed on their winter pastures on the milder coastal Tuscany, whilst the supposedly longer-bodied Abruzzese was only observed in the summer months, when flocks were grazed in the Abruzzi mountains.

 As sheep farming developed into an annual trek or transhumance from mountain grasslands of Abruzzo and Molise (and other parts of central Italy) south to lower pasture land in Puglia, where sheep were over-wintered, the dogs came to play a central role in the centuries-old migration, an annual event vital to Abruzzese culture.
 Maremmano dogs continue to be widely used by Italian sheep farmers in areas where predation is common, such as the Apennines of central Italy and the open range land of national parks in Abruzzo.
-The dogs have also been used to guard animals in Australia, Canada and the United States.
+The dogs have also been used to guard animals in Australia, Israel, New Zealand and the United States.